 Did any of the solutions provided here work to get you past the black screen on Mac?
 Congratulations!
 But even if there are several fixes to this error, it’s still best to not have to deal with it again, right?

 Errors such as the black screen are typically a result of compromised files, programs, or even hardware components.
 To avoid these errors from building up, you must be able to detect if something is wrong with your computer before tiny problems become compounded and eventually cause trouble.
-Mac cleaners such as Outbyte Mac Cleaner can help you do just that.
+Mac cleaners such as Outbyte Mac Repair can help you do just that.
 These programs are designed to scan your Mac for potential software and hardware problems, letting you act on them before it’s too late.
 So, once you get rid of that black screen, take the time to check out any of these handy Mac cleaners.